 By Kirk Kardashian

-From learning expeditions to consulting projects and independent studies, Tuck students go global and transform their perspective.
+From Global Insight Expeditions to consulting projects and independent studies, Tuck students go global and transform their perspective.

 Location: South Africa